Interests: Restoration, plant traits, drought effects, STEM inclusion, puns

 Lia is interested in soil ecology of arid lands and utilizing the soil microbiome to better assist in ecosystem recovery.
 Her previous work includes research on mine revegetation and incipient soil development.
 Lia intends to use her career to stronger relationships between scientists and policymakers to better inform regulations and management practices, as well as promoting science communication and diversity in STEM.
 She is a native Tucsonan, NSF Graduate Research Fellow, and jigsaw puzzle enthusiast.

 Iris is interested in identifying and understanding aspects of, and interactions between, various edaphic and environmental factors that may influence the recovery outcomes of restoration efforts, such as why certain resultant plant communities may be favored over others.
 She is also interested in considering predicted climatic changes and anthropogenic pressures in order to help design feasible and realistic restoration targets.
 She hopes her research will contribute towards recreating ecosystems that are functional and sustainable, although perhaps different than their previous state.

 Albert is a research technician for the Gornish lab who is passionate about nature.
 He has a BS in plant sciences from the University of Arizona.
 Through his life experiences and working as a tech, he's garnered knowledge in different field research skills and hopes to apply them to restoration oriented questions and continue to learn along the way.
 In his free time he enjoys trying new foods, being outdoors, skateboarding, spending time with his cat Neko, and watching anime.

 Honorary Lab Member

 Interests: playdough, Frozen, dinosaurs, carrots, and dogs

-Julea Shaw (PhD student), currently working at the CA Dept. of Fish and Wildlife
+Julea Shaw (PhD student), working at the CA Dept. of Fish and Wildlife

 Hannah Farrell (PhD student), Postdoc with USGS